lhy11009/aspectLib/README.md

 For detail, see the test "test_img_operation.py"

 For this to work, I need to generate a tranperant frame in AI, and merge that on top of a plot from visit

+I also defined a PREPARE_RESULTS class in the file PlotCombine.py for this.
+This class would take a template (in this case a json file) and substitute the key words with values (e.g. The directory to saved images.)

 #### work flow of generating the frame